Guide for Authors

 General:

-Authors must follow guide for authors strictly, failing which the manuscripts would be rejected without review.
+Authors must follow the guide for authors strictly, failing which the manuscripts would be rejected without review.
 Editors reserve the right to adjust the style to certain standards of uniformity.

 Structure: